 About Portuguese at UMass Amherst

 There are important communities of Portuguese speakers in various regions of the United States.
-Luso-Americans (Americans with Portuguese, Brazilian or Luso-African origin) can be found in all states and there are sizable Luso-American communities in Massachusetts (where Portuguese is the most widely spoken language after English), and also in California, New Jersey, Pennsylvania, Rhode Island, New York, Hawaii, Florida, Delaware and Virginia.
-According to data from the 2000 census, the members of this community amount to more than 1.5 million Americans.
+Luso-Americans (Americans with Portuguese, Brazilian or Luso-African origin) can be found in all states and there are sizable Luso-American communities in Massachusetts (where Portuguese is the second most widely spoken language after English, by som 700,000 speakers), and also in California, New Jersey, Pennsylvania, Rhode Island, New York, Hawaii, Florida, Delaware and Virginia.

 About Catalan at UMass Amherst

-Catalan is one of the four largest languages of Spain (together with Castilian, Euskera and Galician).
-It is the national and official language of Andorra and co-official language of Catalonia, Valencia and the Balearic Islands.
+Catalan is one of the four largest languages of Spain (together with Castilian, Euskera, and Galician).
+It's the national and official language of Andorra and co-official language of Catalonia, Valencia, and the Balearic Islands.
 It is also spoken without official recognition in Southern France, in Aragon (in La Franja) and in the Italian island of Sardinia (in the city of Alghero).
-About 10 million people speak Catalan in Spain and about 10 million more in the rest of the world.
+About 10 million people speak Catalan.

-The presence of a Catalan Minor at UMass offers an oportunity to reflect upon the multiculturalism of Spain.
+Our Minor in Catalan Stduies offers an oportunity to reflect upon the multiculturalism of Spain.
 Spain is not one, but multiple, and Catalan is an important aspect of its culture.
 Even for students who focus exclusively on improving their competence in Spanish, a first-hand encounter with a non-Castilian culture enhances their understanding of Spanish society and history.

 Furthermore, Catalan is an important tool for students who are specializing in Romance literatures.
 In the Middle Ages, Catalan was a closely related to Occitan; the vehicle for the poetry of the troubadours.
 To students of Hispanic linguistics the knowledge of another Iberian language allows them to undertake research projects that compare and contrast different structures of those languages.